The Maze Runner: Plot

 During the following nights, the Grievers come back and take one Glader per night.

 Realizing that they need to get their memories back, Thomas voluntarily gets stung by a Griever and spends a couple of days unconscious as he goes through the Changing.
 When he wakes up, he knows they have to go down the Griever Hole to escape the Maze and insert the code into a machine they will find.
 He also remembers part of the world they came from, including about WICKED (World in Catastrophe: Killzone Experiment Department) and his own participation in the creation of the Maze.

 Using this new information, most of the Gladers leave to try to jump down the Griever Hole.
 Almost half of them die in the fight against the Grievers, but Thomas and Teresa manage to insert the code, with help from Chuck to realize that "PUSH" means to push a button instead of being the last word of the code.

 After exploring the facility, the remaining Gladers find themselves in a room with scientists watching them.
 One of the scientists walks out, accompanied by Gally.
 Gally throws a knife at Thomas, but Chuck dives in front of him, sacrificing himself for Thomas.

 A rescue team comes crashing in seconds later, killing all the scientists and taking the Gladers with them to another facility, where they have dinner and go to sleep.

-The epilogue is written in the voice of Chancellor Ava Paige, a feature that recurs in of all the trilogy's novels.
-She reveals that the group that rescued the Gladers is just another variable in the experiment and that the Gladers were not the only group being evaluated; the next day, the second phase of their trials will begin.